RichardDShipman/N_Glycopeptide_Finder/README.md

 ## Test Proteomes

 Test proteome files from UniProt are available in the `test_proteomes` folder.
 Below is a list of species gathered.
-Only reviewed proteins were downloaded, and not every sequence available for a species is included.
+Only Swiss-Prot reviewed proteins were downloaded, and not every sequence available for a species is included.

 I used these test proteomes to generate a zoo of glycopeptides under constrained conditions to fit into a GitHub repo.
 To build full zoo, remove constraints in batch processing script.